Whether or not you can work in the UK will depend upon the type of visa that you have.

 Tier 4 (General) Students

-If you are unclear about your working conditions or think they are incorrect then get in touch with us for more information.
+If you are unclear about your working conditions or think they are incorrect contact us for more information.

 It is important to understand that there are some restrictions on your employment if you have a Tier 4 visa.